nixblik/gitlab-hook/README.md

 and, after accepting the security warning caused by the self-signed certificate, you should see the status page of gitlab-hook.

+Finally, limit access to the configuration file, because it will soon contain sensitive information:

+    sudo chmod 0600 /etc/gitlab-hook/config.ini

 ### Configuration of Hooks

 After that, you can configure the hooks.
 A hook is a path on your server that